KuboYori/names/README.md

 This is completely optional, you are not required to actually do it.

-(Also, i know that the way I am sharing this list is a bit pathetic.
-I just can't be bothered to put some actual effort into this, as long as it gets the job done)
+(I know that the way I am sharing this list is a bit pathetic.
+I just can't be bothered to put some actual effort into this as long as it gets the job done)

-Here is the list of names that I am currently considdering to use:
+Here is the list of names that I am currently considering to use:
+(Thay are on no particular order.)

+Valentina*
+Violet
+Sophia / Sofia*
+Victoria

+* = current favourites